 The Plan does, however, fall under the definition of a "plan" contained within the Birds and Natural Habitats Regulations 2011 (as amended) and therefore must be screened for the need to undertake AA.
 The Screening for AA has found that the Plan has the potential, if unmitigated, to affect the ecological integrity of European Sites and that measures to ensure that potential effects are avoided are required.
-Taking into account the requirements of the Habitats Directive and recent case law European Court of Justice (including, Judgement C323-17), Stage 2 AA is therefore being undertaken for the Plan.
-As Stage 2 AA is being undertaken on the Plan, SEA is also being undertaken - see requirement at b) above.
+Taking into account the requirements of the Habitats Directive and recent case law European Court of Justice (including, Judgement C323-17), Stage 2 AA was therefore be carried out for the Plan.
+As Stage 2 AA has been undertaken on the Plan, SEA was also undertaken - see requirement at b) above.
 An SEA Determination is provided at Appendix I.

-This SEA Environmental Report provides the findings of the SEA so far and should be read in conjunction with the Plan.
-This report is being placed on public display and will be altered in order to take account of any changes that are made to the Draft Plan on foot of submissions following public display.
-Failte Ireland has taken into account the findings of this report and other related SEA output during their preparation of the Draft Plan.
-On finalisation of the Plan, an SEA Statement will be prepared that summarises, inter alia, how environmental considerations have been integrated into the Plan.
+This SEA Environmental Report provides the findings of the SEA and should be read in conjunction with the Plan.
+This report was altered in order to take account of recommendations contained in submissions and in order to take account of changes that were made to the Plan on foot of submissions.
+Fáilte Ireland have taken into account the findings of an this report and other related SEA output during their consideration of the Plan and before it was finalised.
+On finalisation of the Plan, an SEA Statement is prepared which summarises, inter alia, how environmental considerations have been integrated into the Plan.